submits flow runs to serverless infrastructure directly, depending on your configuration.

 and pushes it to your repository.
 Make sure you have Docker running locally before running this script.

-You only need to include an object of the DockerImage
+You only need to include an object of the DockerImage class with the argument platform="linux/amd64 if you’re

 building your image on a machine with an ARM-based processor.

-Otherwise, you can pass image="my-image:latest"
+Otherwise, you can pass image="my-image:latest" to deploy.

 Next steps

-argument schedules the deployment to run at 1:00 AM every day.
+Thecron argument schedules the deployment to run at 1:00 AM every day.

 See the schedules guide for more information on scheduling options.